TaylanUB/scheme-bytestructures/README.md

-descriptor), and the element descriptor, such that referencing or assigning a value can continue from there; referencing or assigning a value directly as a vector does not make much sense, although the vector type also defines a certain assignment semantics as a convenience manner, which can be used to mutate multiple elements of the vector at once, or replace its whole contents with another.
+descriptor), and the element descriptor, such that referencing or assigning a value can continue from there; referencing or assigning a value directly as a vector does not make much sense, although the vector type also defines a certain convenient assignment semantics, which can be used to mutate multiple elements of the vector at once, or replace its whole contents with another.

 As another example, instances of a hypothetical "number" type could be created with a specific size, endianness, etc., and their referencing